rutujanerurkar27/rutuja.github.io/index.md

    ![Screenshot from 2021-01-11 19-55](https://user-images.githubusercontent.com/30424951/146312580-f6864b12-4f58-47e6-9eb7-c7bba774d330.png)

-   (Note:- the above is an agent representation of healthcare device movesense)
+   (Note:- the above is an agent representation of healthcare device Movesense)

 Projects which I worked on working as Research assistant:-